openservicemesh/osm/Interfaces.md

   - what Envoy proxy is
   - what the services participating in the mesh are

-The Endpoints Provider does however expect to be queried with a `ServiceProvider` object.
-This object implements a method specific to end expected by the Endpoints Provider.
-This method provides mapping from a given Service Mesh ServiceName to vendor's specific compute identifier.
+As of this iteration of SMC the Endpoints Providers are responsible for implementing a method to resolve an SMI-declared service to the provider's specific resource definition.
+For example, when `ListEndpointsForService` is invoked on an Azure `EndpointProvider` it is passed a service name (`webservice` for instance).
+The Azure provider would use its own method to resolve the service to a list of Azure URIs (example: `/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz`).

-For instance, when `ListEndpointsForService` is invoked on an `EndpointProvider` specialied to Azure, the `ServiceProvider` passed as an argument to `ListEndpointsForService`, would be expected to have implemented `ListAzureLocators`. `ListAzureLocators` would return a list of Azure URIs.
-The URIs are unique identifiers of Azure VMs, VMSS, or other compute with Envoy reverse-proxies, participating in the service mesh.
+These URIs are unique identifiers of Azure VMs, VMSS, or other compute with Envoy reverse-proxies, participating in the service mesh.

 In the sample `ListEndpoints` implementation, the Service Catalog loops over a list of `EndpointProvider`s: